 Risk Appetite Meaning

-As per the ISO 31000, a risk management standard defines risk appetite as “Amount and type of risk that an organization is prepared to pursue, retain or take”.
+As per the ISO 31000, a risk management standard defines risk appetite as “Amount and type of risk that an organization is prepared to pursue, retain or take.”
 Every business or an individual has some aspirations, and to fulfill that strategic plans or objectives are foreseen.
-To apply these plans, and due to the uncertainties involved, multiple risks are associated too.
-To avail of the stated purpose, one has to do the cost-benefit analysis and come to a point where the risk assumed is worth taking.
+To apply these plans, and due to the uncertainties involved, multiple risks and a high risk appetite are associated too.
+To avail of the stated purpose, one has to do the cost-benefit analysisCost-benefit AnalysisCost-benefit analysis is the technique used by the companies to arrive at a critical decision after working out the potential returns of a particular action and considering its overall costs.
+Some of these models include Net Present Value, Benefit-Cost Ratio etc. and come to a point where the risk assumed is worth taking.

 - In this option, the management tries all the options which could offer the most successful results and fall in the criteria of value to the organization.

-- It is quite rare but could be seen in the business environment, where irrespective of the degree of risk, the management assents to a project, or an objective promising a healthy return.
+- It is quite rare but could be seen in the business environment, where irrespective of the degree of risk, the management assents to a project or an objective promising a healthy return.

-Though the Board of Directors is responsible for shaping the decisions of the company, forming and preparing the risk appetite documents is the primary responsibility of the management.
-Managers of the various domain in the entity does an exercise to understand the risk levels and then pen it down and present to the Board for consideration.
-Then, the Board decides upon the given proposal that whether it reflects the real picture of the risks or not, and to take stand on it.
+Though the Board of DirectorsBoard Of DirectorsBoard of Directors (BOD) refers to a corporate body comprising a group of elected people who represent the interest of a company’s stockholders.
+The board forms the top layer of the hierarchy and focuses on ensuring that the company efficiently achieves its goals. is responsible for shaping the decisions of the company, forming and preparing the risk appetite documents is the primary responsibility of the management.
+Managers of the various domains in the entity do an exercise to understand the risk levels and then pen it down and present it to the Board for consideration.
+Then, the Board decides upon the given proposal whether it reflects the real picture of the risks or not, and to take a stand on it.

-After the exercise mentioned above, the details are sent for approval to the top management who after doing an elaborate discussion and pondering, approves it and allows it to become the written policy of the entity as its risk appetite.
+After the exercise mentioned above, the details are sent for approval to the top management who, after doing an elaborate discussion and pondering, approves it and allows it to become the written policy of the entity as its risk appetite.

 - If an organization is not aware of its risk accepting capabilities, then It would not be able to either maximize the return or curtail the excessive losses.
 So, to remain efficient in the risk-reward relationship, Risk appetite needs to be calculated beforehand.